 If you feel overwhelmed don’t be afraid to start small.
 Pick one room this month and decide to tackle it.
 While it is not important how quickly you do it, it is important that you do a whole room at once.
 Why?
 Because if you go bit-by-bit throughout the year you will fill up your rooms again.

-EXTRA TIP: Take everything out of every drawer and cupboard and sort through in a DIFFERENT room.
+EXTRA TIP: Take everything out of every drawer and cupboard and sort it through in a DIFFERENT room.
 It is not possible to fully de-clutter by going item-by-item.
 Everything needs to come out of the space it is in and touched separately.
-For even more tips I’d also recommend reading The Life Changing Magic of Tidying Up.
+For even more tips I’d also recommend reading The Life-Changing Magic of Tidying Up.

 STEP 3:) Take Action On Your Items

 Now that you have sorted and organized your items into “Keep” “Sell” and “Donate/Giveaway” piles it is time to take action.
 Ready?

 STEP 4.)
 Decide what to give away to family and close friends.